Skip to main content

 The Brita Standard 3-pack is the filter that 95,000+ Amazon reviewers have weighed in on, making it one of the most-reviewed water products on the platform.
 Its 4.7-star rating reflects years of consistent, reliable performance.
 You know exactly what you are getting: effective chlorine taste and odor reduction with no surprises.

 The problem is value.
-At $17.98 for three filters, you are paying $6/filter for NSF 42 certification only — no lead, no pharmaceuticals, no PFAS reduction.
+You are paying a mid-range price per filter for NSF 42 certification only — no lead, no pharmaceuticals, no PFAS reduction.
 The Amazon Basics Enhanced provides more filtration for nearly half the price.
 The Brita Standard's main advantage is universal availability (every grocery store carries it) and the proven track record that comes with being the most popular pitcher filter in America.

 We recommend the Brita Standard for users who value proven reliability over maximum value, or who need a filter today and can only find Brita at their local store.
 But for online shoppers who can wait for delivery, the Amazon Basics Enhanced is objectively the better buy.